 A fully-produced, 30-minute, broadcast-quality show can be originated live from this facility, including real-time segments originating from other studios or remotes and packages that are played back from the video server.

 The Collaborative Media Room provides a central, flexible point of convergence for different media, including web, video, television and print production.
 The NewsHouse, the school’s student-produced multimedia news site, is headquartered here.

 The Real Chemistry Emerging Insights Lab is a state-of-the-art social media command center that serves as a central hub for the interfacing of digital media monitored and researched by faculty and students throughout the Newhouse School.
 The lab serves as a multidisciplinary research center, focusing on analytics, artificial intelligence and digital and emerging media, as well as an active classroom and shared lab environment for projects undertaken by faculty and students.

 Newhouse’s classrooms are web-ready and feature Keynote, Powerpoint and other programs that support advanced multimedia presentations.

 Laboratory computers are equipped with motion graphics, 3D animation and research tools.
-Students learning about visual media have access to digital imaging, Final Cut editing, digital sound editing and Adobe Creative Suite programs.
+Students learning about visual media have access to digital imaging, Final Cut editing, digital sound editing and Adobe Creative Cloud applications.
 Our professional photography studio offers Profoto D4 strobe equipment and lighting attachments, as well as HDSLR and digital Mamiya medium-format camera gear.
-Our collaborative media room is where students build web-based, interactive information sites using Macintosh computers.